ReitYaxs/pwgen-urandom/README.md

 **How it works**

 Uses `/dev/urandom` as the entropy source.
-The character set is intentionally restricted to symbols that are accepted by generally all websites.
+The character set is intentionally restricted to symbols that are commonly accepted by various websites.

 **Usage**